The 2018 Porter County 4-H Handbook is available online.

 4-H Junior Leaders will have their next meeting on Monday, 3/19/18.
 New members are always welcome, so 4-Hers and non-4-Hers in grades 7th-12th are encouraged to attend.
 This meeting will include a non-perishables drive for Hilltop Neighborhood House and a St. Paddy's Day Potluck.
 Read on for the latest information...

 Porter County 4-H high school seniors are eligible for our county 4-H scholarships!
 Application deadline is April 23rd.

-The March 2018 Pandemonium is now online.
+The April 2018 Pandemonium is now online.
 Be sure to read the latest edition of the 4-H Pandemonium newsletter to stay up-to-date with all that is going on in the Porter County 4-H Program!

 The Porter County 4-H Council is an important part of the Porter County 4-H Program.
 All members of the 4-H community are welcome to attend 4-H Council meetings to learn more about the mission and work of the county 4-H Council.
 Meetings are held on the third Tuesday of odd months at 7:00 p.m.